 About Clean Hydrogen

 Despite the great promise of green hydrogen, as well as the announcement of more than 1,000 large-scale green hydrogen projects (with expected investments of over $320 billion through 2030), only a few projects have reached final investment decision.
-High costs and challenges related to offtake and the regulatory environment are the primary barriers to financing.
+High costs and challenges related to market and the regulatory environment are the primary barriers to financing.
 Governments, donors, and multilateral organizations are working to ensure appropriate incentives and regulatory frameworks are in place to support this nascent industry and accelerate the development of green hydrogen projects.

 IFC is committed to supporting the development of green hydrogen as part of its effort to combat climate change, create jobs and capture new opportunities for growth in emerging markets.
 IFC is helping fund feasibility studies and co-develop pilot projects, advising companies on bankability issues, raising concessional financing, and providing equity and debt financing for green hydrogen projects in Latin America, Africa, Europe, the Middle East, and Asia.
 We also offer industry-leading expertise to develop infrastructure projects that provide essential services in partnership with the private sector.